harvardartmuseums/sonifiedsuns/README.md

 ### To display the images being described, and to use speech interaction, open http://sonifiedsuns.herokuapp.com/shades.html in Chrome on a desktop computer with a microphone attached.
 Be sure the input volume is low enough that it doesn't pick up the speech generation from http://sonifiedsuns.herokuapp.com/screens.html.
 Enter the id from http://sonifiedsuns.herokuapp.com/screens.html when prompted.

 ### To offer visual controls and messages, open http://sonifiedsuns.herokuapp.com/control.html on a mobile device and enter the id from http://sonifiedsuns.herokuapp.com/screens.html when prompted.
 Displays best if opened from the home screen of an iPad.

+#### Note: This project will likely need to be restarted (preferably, quitting and reopening Chrome) once a day due to unavoidable Javascript memory leaks.